mweel1/usa_high_level/vote/index.md

-# Voting
+# Federal Voting System

-Various jurisdiction will provide a ballot.
+Various jurisdiction will be provided a voting system.
+Ballot items will be created by the community, and approved by jurisdiction.

-A citizen must provide an United States Issued Government ID.

-When the citizen goes to vote they will receive a QR Code with a public ID.

-That QR Code will go to an open database with the public IDs and show the result of ballot items.
+Once the jurisdiction approves the ballot measure, customers will be notified via a .gov e-mail address that they need to vote for it.